Asperdaphne desalesii

 Asperdaphne desalesii is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell varies between 5 mm and 8 mm.

 (Original description) The small, solid, turreted shell is elongately fusiform.
 It is whitish, pale yellow.
 It is irregularly zoned, with white and fulvous.
 It contains 7 whorls, including the protoconch.
 These are convex, elegantly thickly obliquely ribbed, and thickly spirally lirate.
-The body whorl contains 14 rounded, subelevate ribs.
-The lirae are small, distant, subelevate, regular, passing over the ribs The apex of two whorls is smooth and elongate.
+The body whorl contains 14 rounded, slightly raised ribs.
+The lirae are small, distant, slightly raised, regular, passing over the ribs The apex of two whorls is smooth and elongate.
 The suture is deep.
-The ovate aperture measures ⅓ the length of shell.
+The ovate aperture measures a third the length of shell.
 The outer lip is thickened and conspicuously dentate within.
 The sinus is broad, conspicuous, posterior.
 The siphonal canal is somewhat long.
 The columella is inconspicuous, a more intense fulvous behind, and thickly obliquely lirate.

 Distribution

 This marine species is endemic to Australia and occurs off South Australia, Tasmania and Victoria.